IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 </igx-date-range-picker>
 ```

-When Date Range Picker has two separate inputs, for start and end dates, it doesn't expose an calendar toggle by default.
-The [`IgxPickerToggleComponent`]({environment:angularApiUrl}/classes/igxpickertogglecomponent.html) should be manually added as a child for [`IgxDateRangeStartComponent`]({environment:angularApiUrl}/classes/igxdaterangestartcomponent.html) or [`IgxDateRangeEndComponent`]({environment:angularApiUrl}/classes/igxdaterangeendcomponent.html), as shown below:
+When the Date Range Picker has two separate inputs, for start and end dates, it doesn't expose a calendar toggle by default.
+The [`IgxPickerToggleComponent`]({environment:angularApiUrl}/classes/igxpickertogglecomponent.html) should be manually added as a child for the [`IgxDateRangeStartComponent`]({environment:angularApiUrl}/classes/igxdaterangestartcomponent.html) or [`IgxDateRangeEndComponent`]({environment:angularApiUrl}/classes/igxdaterangeendcomponent.html), as shown below:

 ```html
 <igx-date-range-picker>